Complications of Diabetes and Related Health Problems

 Hyperglycemic hyperosmolar syndrome

-Hyperglycemic hyperosmolar syndrome (HHS) is a life-threatening complication of type 2 diabetes that causes extremely high blood sugar and dehydration.2-4
+Hyperglycemic hyperosmolar syndrome (HHS) is a life-threatening complication of type 2 diabetes that causes extremely high blood sugar and dehydration.3,5,6

 The term “hyperosmolar” is when the blood has too much sugar and salt.
 This causes the body to release water, electrolytes, and sugar by urination.
-Excess urination and water loss leads to severe dehydration.
-Once dehydrated, your kidneys are no longer able to release the glucose (sugar).
-As a result, your blood sugar may get very high, sometimes as much as 10 times the normal level.2-4
+Excess urination and water loss lead to severe dehydration.
+Once dehydrated, your kidneys are no longer able to release glucose (sugar).
+As a result, your blood sugar may get very high, sometimes as much as 10 times the normal level.3,5,6

 Other complications

-Diabetes may cause other health complications and health issues, including:5-10
+Diabetes may cause other health complications and health issues, including:7-14

-• Problems with sexual functioning.
+- Problems with sexual functioning.
 Diabetes damages the nerves and vessels in the body, which can lead to sexual problems.
 Erectile dysfunction (ED) is trouble achieving and maintaining an erection.
-Men with diabetes are 3 times more likely to have ED than those without diabetes.
+One study found that more than half of men with type 2 diabetes experienced ED.